xdmitry/github-centos-runner/README.md

 # Token

-You need to pass auth token into docker in order to build runner
+You need to pass auth token into docker in order to build runner container image

 Token can be found at Settings -> Actions -> Runners -> New self-hosted runner of your github project